DA declares southwest Memphis home a public nuisance for gang violence

 In fact, when police started investigating a nearby double homicide in January, they said neighbors brought this home to their attention.

-“The info came from offcrs working the actual homicide, running down leads on that.
-And then comin across citizens saying ‘hey look at this address over there,’” Maj.
-Darren Goods said.
+"The info came from officers working the actual homicide, running down leads on that.
+And then coming across citizens saying 'Hey look at this address over there,'" Major Darren Goods said.

 Weirich reminded community members to act as watchdogs for their neighborhoods.